 The Pearson BTEC Level 1/Level 2 Tech Award in Creative Media Production is for learners who want to acquire technical knowledge and technical skills through vocational contexts by applying the learned knowledge and processes related to investigating, exploring and creating media products.
-The qualification recognises the value of learning skills, knowledge and vocational attributes to complement GCSEs.
-The qualification will broaden the learners experience and understanding of the varied progression options available to them through the three units which will analyse various sectors of the media and how they are used in today’s society.
+The qualification will broaden the learners’ experience and understanding of the varied progression options available to them through the three units which will analyse various sectors of the media and how they are used in today’s society.
 This will also help to develop an understanding of how the media has developed over time, for example, from print to digital media in terms of the publishing sector.

 The set task will be completed in 9 hours of supervised sessions.